Walter F. George: 1950s

 George was a member of twelve committees while he was in the Senate and the chairman of five, including the United States Senate Committee on Foreign Relations from 1940 to 1941 and from 1955 to 1957 and the United States Senate Committee on Finance from 1941 to 1947 and from 1949 to 1953.
 He was also President pro tempore of the Senate from 1955 to 1957.
 In the Senate, George became known for his polished oratory and was considered one of the Senate's best public speakers.

-Early in 1957, shortly after George retired from the Senate, President Dwight Eisenhower appointed George special ambassador to the North Atlantic Treaty Organization.
+Early in 1957, shortly after George retired from the Senate, President Eisenhower appointed him special ambassador to the North Atlantic Treaty Organization.
 After about six months' service, George became seriously ill.
 He died in Vienna, Georgia and is interred in the Vienna cemetery.